8/29/14 Update: Menu updated.

 Although Flame Tree is prominent, it is still in sort of a quirky location in Discovery Island.
 Right now, I’m standing with my back to it.
 If I were to turn around, it would be directly in front of us on the left side, which is also the walkway into DinoLand from Discovery Island.

 Dining Plan: One Quick Service or One Snack.

-Discount: Flame Tree Barbecue accepts the Tables in Wonderland Card for a 20% discount and does not tack on an 18% gratuity.
+Discount: Accepts the Tables in Wonderland card for a 20% discount and does not tack on an 18% gratuity.

 Unique Items: The menu is not necessarily unique, but the food is uniquely better than just about every other quick service on property.

 - Flame Tree’s barbecue is the best Disney has to offer.
 Fresher, smokier, and more meaty than you’ll find at Fairfax Fare or Cosmic Ray’s Starlight Cafe.

 - The Baked Chicken Drumstick is a nice, unique choice for kids.

 - Two can easily share a hearty entree and the fruit plate for a healthier meal.